awsmlk/awsmlk/README.md

 <img align="right" src="https://i.postimg.cc/JzdZh9nf/C6-D148-F6-85-A4-4-EE0-A71-F-1-BE4-D2-AE58-EE.png" width="200" alt="Awais avatar" />

 <p>
-I’m **Awais**, a novice developer who enjoys building applications and web projects.
+I’m <b>Awais</b>, a novice developer who enjoys building applications and web projects.
 I’ve already worked on a handful of projects and I’m excited to keep learning and creating more in the future.
 Well, this is it, thanks for visiting my profile, have a good one! ><
 </p>